Vietnam.vn - Nền tảng quảng bá Việt Nam

 Gunung Padang sits atop an extinct volcano in West Java, Indonesia and is considered a sacred site by locals.

 In 1998, it was designated a cultural heritage site.
 Over the years, there has been disagreement over the nature of the hill.
-Some have argued that it is a natural hill, with humans adding decorative structures on top, while others have argued that there is evidence that the hill is entirely or mainly man-made.
+Some believe it is a natural hill, with humans adding decorative structures on top, while others argue that there is evidence that the hill is entirely or mainly man-made.

 The team has been conducting a long-term scientific study of the hill for many years.
 They have studied the structure using seismic tomography and ground-penetrating radar.
 They have drilled into the hill and collected rock samples, then used radiocarbon dating to find out the age of the layers that make up the hill.